Starfleet officers in STAR TREK: The Original Series typically wear rank insignia in the form of braid attached to their uniform sleeves.

 Thus, the one remaining question from the Fitzpatrick insignia was whether an odd number of solid stripes would favour placement above or below the wide stripe.
 Going outside the realm of TOS by necessity, the "best answer" was provided by Rear Admiral Kirk's rank insignia in STAR TREK: The Motion Picture, which consisted of one solid stripe placed above one wide stripe.

-Historically, Commodore may or may not be classified as a flag rank in any given force, however we know through dialogue in “The Deadly Years” [2x11] that it is in Starfleet:
+Historically, Commodore may or may not be classified as a flag rank in any given force, but two lines of dialogue in “The Deadly Years” [2x11] establish that it is in Starfleet:

 STOCKER: As a Starfleet flag officer, I must follow regulations.